Data-Driven Amazon Ad Optimization: The Ultimate Guide

 The primary strategy for branded search terms is to defend brand territory and capture high-intent buyers.

-It is essential that we watch out for our spend distribution on branded search terms.
-Too high a spend means you are not focusing on new customers, and too low a spend means you are not defending your turf.
+It is essential to watch out for your spend distribution on branded search terms.
+Overspending (a common issue) means you are not focusing on new customers; and underspending means you are not defending your turf.

 Competitor Search Terms